Want To Be A Nurse? 5 Insightful Tips From Nursing Instructors

 Keep reading to learn advice from nurses and what they think those considering this field should know, including background on how to become a nurse practitioner and what you can expect once your career gets started.

-1. A higher degree could mean more career opportunities.
+1. A higher-level degree could mean more career opportunities.

 Insight from: Lynn Lotas, Associate professor, Case Western Reserve University